 Under today's policy, the Agency foregoes some flexibility in the mechanisms for obtaining site remedies by limiting the use of CERCLA-financed remedial action to certain categories of RCRA sites.
 However, RCRA affords flexibility comparable to CERCLA for selecting technical remedies for responding to releases.
 Thus, employing RCRA corrective action authorities is expected to achieve protection of public health and the environment as effectively as remedies achieved under CERCLA.
-The Agency's goal is to develop RCRA corrective action requirements that remove inconsistencies between remedial actions performed under CERCLA and corrective actions performed under RCRA.
+The Agency's goal is to develop RCRA corrective actions performed under CERCLA and corrective actions performed under RCRA.
 Under the National Contingency Plan, the Agency now attempts to make the two programs consistent by having CERCLA actions meet RCRA technical requirements where they are applicable.